Amish Facts

 Three Head-Scratching Amish Myths

 You might have heard something about the Amish that made you wonder, “now where did that come from?”
 Myths are typically the child of a grain of truth…and a lot of imagination.
 We want explanations for things that puzzle us.
 When they’re not forthcoming, people fill in the blanks.
-Below, three Amish myths I’ve come across on the internet…plus my best guesses at where they…
+And sometimes the things they come up with are, frankly, bizarre.
+Below, three Amish myths I’ve…

 5 Favorite Amish Pastimes